Conference Program

 SYMPOSIA SESSION 12: A Mito-centric View in Healthy Aging: Redox Homeostasis and Lifestyle Interventions

-Chairs: Mari Carmen Gomez-Cabrera, PhD - University of Valencia and Giovanni E Mann, PhD - Kings College London
+Chairs: Mari Carmen Gomez-Cabrera, PhD - University of Valencia and Alicia Kowaltowski, PhD - University of São Paulo, Brazil

 A fundamental challenge for the medical-scientific community is to enable aging with the greatest independence and quality of life possible.
 In this sense, functional performance in older people is the factor most strongly related to quality of life and the risk of hospitalization, permanent institutionalization, use of social and health resources, and death.